We’d love to get to know you!

 WHAT TO EXPECT

 Coronavirus has changed everything for everyone!
 Churches are no different!
 But what we believe hasn’t changed.
 How we serve and care hasn’t changed.
 Seeking God’s Kingdom of love, hope, peace, justice and joy remains the compass point to which we are heading.
 So if you are thinking about visiting us, we understand that coming to a new church or coming to church at all, can be a bit daunting.
 Will I be welcome?
 Will I know what to do?
-There will always be a friend to show you the ropes or to ensure that you are settled in a quiet space if you are seeking peace and tranquillity
+Be assured that there will always be a friend to show you the ropes or to ensure that you are settled in a quiet space if you are seeking peace and tranquillity

 Our worship, be it face to face or virtual, transitions between traditional and contemporary and runs for about an hour.
 We enjoy Christian music and songs where the message is relevant to our lives and faith but where old favourites still have an important part to play.
-When our minister Julie speaks to us she seeks to uncover how the Biblical story is connected to our stories.
+When our ministers Julie and Semisi speak to us, they seek to uncover how the Biblical story is connected to our stories.
 Hence we discover how relevant the Scriptures are to our lives and the world beyond us.
-We have some fine musicians and drama, especially at Christmas, forms an important part of our worship from time to time.
+We have some fine musicians and drama forms an important part of our worship from time to time – especially at Christmas!

-After worship we share morning tea in our Fellowship Area or in the lovely, adjacent courtyard if the weather is fine.
+After worship we used to share morning tea in our Fellowship Areas or in the lovely, adjacent courtyards if the weather is fine.
 Hopefully the time will come when we can enjoy this once again.